 When it comes to carrot cake, it’s all about striking the perfect balance between healthy-tasting and sinfully decadent.
 It must be moist, sweet and carry a flavour full of spices that linger on the palate.
 And while vibrant orange carrots and crunchy nuts should be laced throughout, it should never feel overloaded.
 As far as frosting is concerned, a cream cheese variety is the only type that should top a cake of this kind, and in our opinion, the thicker, the better.

-So, with the season of celebration around the corner, we thought we would divulge our own foolproof recipe for what we consider to be the perfect carrot cake.
-Scrumptious, decadent and a true crowd-pleaser, this is a recipe that is sure to impress your family and friends.
+So, with every other baked good already covered, we thought it was time to divulge our own foolproof recipe for what we consider to be the perfect carrot cake.
+Scrumptious, decadent and a true crowd-pleaser, this is a recipe that is sure to impress everyone in your bubble.

 For the cake

 3 tsp of cinnamon

 1 tsp of baking powder

 ½ tsp of baking soda

 200g of light brown sugar